visresearch/aps/README.md

 ---

 Torchvision provides `CIFAR10`, `CIFAR100` datasets.
-The root paths of data are respectively set to `./dataset/cifar10` and `./dataset/cifar100`.
+The root paths of data are respectively set to `./dataset/cifar10` and `./dataset/cifar100`. `ImageNet-1K` dataset is placed at `./dataset/ILSVRC`.

 ### Pre-training